wryandginger/esphome_zigbee_projects/README.md

 # Zigbee ESPHome Projects
-This Repo Contains ESPHome YAML configurations and other files that might be useful in building Zigbee devices using ESPHome 2026.2.1+
+This Repo Contains ESPHome YAML configurations and other files that might be useful in building Zigbee devices using ESPHome 2026.7.3+

 # Breaking Changes:
-This may not be backwards compatible with older versions of ESPHome, I suggest using ESPHome 2026.6

-As of 7/24/2026, these **DO NOT COMPILE** on ESPHome 2026.7+, you must use ESPHome 2026.6 or completely rewrite these configs.
-(I tried.
-I failed.)
+This is NOT backwards compatible with older versions of ESPHome As of 7/29/2026, these **ONLY COMPILE** on ESPHome 2026.7.3, you must use this version or newer.

 # Friendly Reminder:
 Be warned, ESPHome will ALWAYS break non-standard/custom integrations on a new version.